QIthruster/QIthruster/README.md

 - 👀 I’m interested in projects on the quantized inertia (QI) and its applications
 - 🌱 I’m currently learning high-voltage instrumentation and lab automation
 - 💞️ I’m looking to collaborate on any aspects of QI
-- 📫 How to reach me mike.mcculloch@plymouth.ac.uk (Dr. Mike McCulloch)
+- 📫 How to reach me: qi.thruster@gmail.com

 <!---
 QIthruster/QIthruster is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.